facebookresearch/DPR/README.md

 ```

 ## DPR data formats and custom processing
-One can use their own data format and define it s custom readeing logic by inherting specific Dataset classes in dpr/data/{biencoder|retriever|reader}_data.py files and implementing load_data() and __getitem__() methods.
+One can use their own data format and custom data parsing & loading logic by inherting from DPR's Dataset classes in dpr/data/{biencoder|retriever|reader}_data.py files and implementing load_data() and __getitem__() methods.
 See [DPR hydra configuration](https://github.com/facebookresearch/DPR/blob/master/conf/README.md) instructions.

 ## Retriever training